leanprover/lean4/doc/setup.md

 Lean implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) that can be used for interactive development in [Emacs](https://github.com/leanprover/lean4/tree/master/lean4-mode/README.md), [VS Code](https://github.com/mhuisi/vscode-lean4), and possibly other editors.

+There is no integration of `leanpkg` and the language server at the moment, so the `LEAN_PATH`, which is the last line returned by `leanpkg configure`, must be set explicitly before starting the editor.
+Changes must be saved and compiled with `leanpkg build` to be visible in other files, which must then be invalidated using an editor command (see links above).

 ## Nix Setup

 The alternative setup based on Nix provides a perfectly reproducible development environment for your project from the Lean version down to the editor and Lean extension.
 Howeover, it is still experimental and subject to change; in particular, it is heavily based on an unreleased version of Nix enabling [Nix Flakes](https://www.tweag.io/blog/2020-05-25-flakes/).
 The setup has been tested on NixOS, other Linux distributions, and macOS.